Axway/amplify-central/content/en/docs/manage_service_registry/_index.md

 hide_readingtime: true
 ---

-The Service Registry allows users to view their API Services (auto-discovered and manually registered) across all environments, so they can facilitate the adoption / reuse of similar API Services in an asset.
-The Topology view is another way to see the API Services per environment.
+The Service Registry allows users to view their API services (auto-discovered and manually registered) across all environments, so they can facilitate the adoption / reuse of similar API services in an asset.
+The Topology view is another way to see the API services per environment.

 ## What is a service